Tricontinental Conference (1966): US Reaction

-The New International Economic Order
+New International Economic Order

 Because the solidarity demonstrated by the delegates at the Tricontinental included military and financial support for revolutionaries, the conference could not be perceived on the same scale as previous conferences.
 Washington officials therefore considered the meeting a direct threat to America security, a reaction that stemmed partly from the sheer proximity of Cuba to the North American continent.
 This perceived threat manifested economically as well as militarily in a New International Economic Order (NIEO).
 The NIEO was proposed after the Tricontinental Conference with the intention of nation-building in the Global South separate from Western influence.
 It sought to increase the price of raw materials exported out of developing countries, such that the neocolonial practices of former Western colonizers were thwarted.
 This suggestion for economic reform was not explicitly tied to the Tricontinental Conference, emerging instead out of the 1973 Non-Aligned Movement (NAM) summit, but it built on values and priorities established during the conference.
 It was campaigned for by Cuba and involved many of the same countries present at the conference.
 During the 1980s debt crisis that affected many of the Tricontinenal delegate countries, NIEO lost the momentum it had gathered after the conference.

-Latin American Failed Revolutions
+Latin American failed revolutions

 Although it stood for the human and sovereign rights of the Global South, many Latin American countries, concerned about American aggression, condemned the conference and lodged a formal letter with the UN expressing their anxieties over the interventionist stance of the conference.
 Tricontinental support for Black Americans undertaking their own revolutionary struggle on American soil also presented a conflict with the United States that worried Latin American political activists about possible American retaliatory intervention.